 What did you do before joining Costello Medical?

-I joined Costello Medical a year after graduating from Central Saint Martin’s where I studied BA Graphic Communication Design.
-Before I started at Costello Medical, I had been working as a freelance designer with a PR agency, primarily supporting Joe Corré, the son of Vivienne Westwood and Malcom McLaren.
+I joined Costello Medical a year after graduating from Central Saint Martin’s where I studied a degree in Graphic Communication Design.
+Before I joined Costello Medical, I had been working as a freelance designer with a PR agency, primarily supporting Joe Corré, the son of Vivienne Westwood and Malcom McLaren.
 I supplemented my income from this by serving pancakes and eggs at The Breakfast Club!
 At university, I was especially drawn to applying design knowledge and skills to scientific subjects, so I was always eager to pursue this further.

 What do you like best about your role as Graphic Designer?